All Episodes

 They didn't know what it was.

-And so, and this is what these all these state capitals are made out of.
+And so, and this is what these, all these state capitals are made out of.

-Or have you followed that story at all?
+Have you followed that story at all?

-So yeah, so obviously the Amazon rainforest is a big deal.
+So, yeah, so obviously the Amazon rainforest is a big deal.

-And when those civilizations, for whatever reason, ceased to exist in those areas, then the it was just the rainforest and the jungle sort of took off.
+And when those civilizations, for whatever reason, ceased to exist in those areas, then it was just the rainforest and the jungle sort of took off.

 So it's actually human engineered.